Oscar-P-E/ai-estimator/README.md

 > **Embeddable AI-powered estimators for custom business websites**

 A SaaS platform that provides businesses with intelligent quoting systems that can be embedded into any website.
-Business owners upload their pricing documents, and customers get instant AI-powered quotes through voice or text interactions.
+Business owners upload their pricing documents which AI reads directly during customer conversations, providing instant contextual quotes through voice or text interactions.

 ## 🎯 What This Platform Does